PROGRAM AT A GLANCE

-NorQuest College’s Health Care Aide program is among the largest in Canada and prepares you to be a part of a health-care team in a variety of different settings, providing a high level of front-line care to clients in need of assistance.
-NorQuest College is licensed to deliver the Health Care Aide Government of Alberta Provincial Curriculum.
+NorQuest’s Health Care Aide program is among the largest in Canada and prepares you to be part of a health-care team in a variety of different settings, providing frontline care to clients in need of assistance.

-Applicants are requested to review the job requirements listed below and assess their ability to fulfill the demands of the occupation of health care aide.
+Applicants should review the job requirements listed below and assess your ability to fulfill the demands of the health care aide occupation.

 As a health care aide, you must be able to:

-- Use your knees, back, and arms to move clients who have minimal body strength
+- bend, squat and lift up to 40 pounds to move clients who have minimal body strength

 - perform all skills independently

 Are you currently working as a health care aide, or in an equivalent care-giving position, and want to become certified?
 The Health Care Aide Workplace Education option is offered throughout Alberta in partnership with health-care employers.
 It can be taken over eight months, allowing you to study at home and have your skills assessed by a NorQuest College trained tutor at your worksite.
 During the program, you will need to work 200 hours in a client care role to meet program requirements.
 Contact firstname.lastname@example.org to find out if your facility offers this option.